-Walking helps us clear our head as we change our environment, breathe some fresh air, and think under the beautiful blue sky.
+Walking helps us clear our heads as we change our environment, breathe some fresh air, and think under the beautiful blue sky.

 Together, my husband and I processed everything that’s happening in our family…

-Trust me when I say that processing all these things could be exhausting!
+Trust me when I say that processing all these is exhausting!

 To my surprise, my son started pulling this bar stool from the side of the waffle stand to our table.